 Do some research and check them out.

-It is likely that you have friends waiting there who have passions that will match yours.
+You likely have friends waiting there who have passions that will match yours.

-But when you get to know them you discover that they have interesting stories.
+But when you get to know them, you discover they have interesting stories.

 Some have traveled the world.

-Others have advanced college degrees and others have simply had a wide array of adventures.
+Others have advanced college degrees, and others have simply had many adventures.

 Dinner conversations are rarely boring.

-Other places in our communities also have needs for volunteers and they also serve interesting people.
+Other places in our communities also have needs for volunteers and serve interesting people.

-They come in all shapes and sizes and work in a wide variety of fields.
+They come in all shapes and sizes and work in various fields.